 Clabe and Leora Wilson had seven children.
 There were three more babies, but twins Jack and Jean succumbed to whooping cough in 1929 when all nine kids came down with it.
 The last baby, Marilyn, died of a weak heart.
 So seven of them grew up together.

 Clabe and his sons trapped and hunted.
-Squirrel and rabbit is what the family ate a lot of, supplemented with whatever they could grow in their big garden.
+Squirrel and rabbit is what the family ate mostly, supplemented with whatever they could grow in their big garden.

 Because of the Depression and their father having no steady job, the two oldest brothers–Delbert and Donald–joined the Navy.
 Not only were they kept out of trouble, their bellies were kept full and they could sometimes even send home a five dollar bill which was a real god-send to the Wilsons.

 Because of the boys in the Navy, Leora Wilson saved all the family letters.

 Dec.
 4, 1935, Dexter, Iowa.
 From Leora on her 45th birthday: “My, what a wonderful present from my Navy boys! thanks a lot, boys.”
-They had sent card and some candy.
+They had sent a card and some candy.
 Leora’s mother had sent her $1.”